 - Basic tasks that help you be productive and watch media

-It’s important to remember that you’re making a sound entry-level system, not a high-end gaming machine.
+It’s important to remember that you’re making a sound entry-level system, Build a $100 Gaming PC: not a high-end gaming machine.

 Essential Components for Your $100 Build